CharlesB91/engage-fitness/README.md

 You will need to also install all required packages in order to run this application on Heroku, refer to [requirements.txt](requirements.txt)
 * Command to install this apps requirements is `pip3 install -r requirements.txt`

 ## Credits

-- Code Institue Blog site walk through - This provided me with logic code to create my content list, content detail and comments feature.
+- Code Institute Blog site walk through - This provided me with logic code to create my content list, content detail and comments feature.
 - [DarshanDev](https://www.youtube.com/watch?v=yenjz1Wv9Yo) - This provided logic code for booking system.
 - [Stackoverflow](https://stackoverflow.com/questions/70085722/date-time-field-django-models) - This helped me resolve my formatting within the datetime picker.
-- Tutor support - This quided me on how to query database for appointment booker.
+- Tutor support - This guided me on how to query database for appointment booker.
-- [DennisIvy](https://www.youtube.com/watch?v=EX6Tt-ZW0so) - Provided logic on how to implment full CRUD.
+- [DennisIvy](https://www.youtube.com/watch?v=EX6Tt-ZW0so) - Provided logic on how to implement full CRUD.
 - [fawadtariq](https://github.com/fawadtariq/materialize-datetimepicker) - materlizse css datetime picker.